Find out the top reasons why volunteers quit and learn how to keep your team satisfied.

 3. Volunteers aren’t sure of their performance.

-Volunteers want to know they make a difference.
-They want to know how the program is better or different because of their volunteering. “[Volunteers] leave the program because no one evaluates their impact,” says Thero.
+People want to know they make a difference.
+They want to know how the program is better or different because of their service. “[Volunteers] leave the program because no one evaluates their impact,” says Thero.

 4. Volunteers aren’t trained.